William Glenn Cash, DVM (Bill), 67, of Pullman, WA, passed away on August 3rd, 2019, from causes related to his long battle with Huntington’s Disease.

-Bill is survived by his wife Jorja Cash, his sons Ryan and Dusty Cash, daughter in-laws Yvonne and Maura Cash, grandchildren Hayden, Kenzie, and Adelaide Cash, his brother and sister in-law Jim and Misty Cash, nephews Jared Vance, Heath Cash, Avery Cash, and other family and friends.
+Bill is survived by his wife Jorja Cash, his sons Ryan and Dusty Cash, daughters in-law Yvonne and Maura Cash, grandchildren Hayden, Kenzie, and Adelaide Cash, his brother and sister in-law Jim and Misty Cash, nephews Jared Vance, Heath Cash, Avery Cash, and other family and friends.

 Bill is preceded in death by his mother Aleta Kresge, father Clayton Cash, and sister Cathy Vance.